3.7 Focus Groups

 • Confirmation bias Do not run a focus group to confirm what you already believe.
 Listen for divergent or unexpected opinions, and write down the moments that surprise you.

-• False positive A single focus group can produce a vivid, articulate theme that does not generalize to the wider market.
-Treat themes as hypotheses, not conclusions.
+• Small-sample generalizability bias One focus group can produce a vivid, articulate theme that does not generalize to the wider market.
+Treat themes as hypotheses, not conclusions, until triangulated across multiple sessions or methods.

 • Say-do gap Assume participants cannot accurately describe why they make decisions.
 Use focus groups to surface language and concerns; use behavioral methods to measure intent.